-Yaws is an infection caused by the spiral-shaped bacteria, Treponema pallidum, subspecies pertenue.
+Yaws is an infection caused by a form of the Treponema pallidum bacteria.
 It is closely related to the bacterium that causes syphilis, but this disease is not sexually transmitted.
-Yaws mainly affects children in rural, warm, tropical areas, such as the Caribbean Islands, Latin America, West Africa, India, and Southeast Asia.
+Yaws mainly affects children in rural, warm, tropical areas, such as, Africa, Western Pacific islands, and Southeast Asia.

 Yaws is transmitted by direct contact with the skin sores of infected people.

 About 2 - 4 weeks after infection, the person develops a sore called a "mother yaw" where bacteria entered the skin.
-The sore is a growth that may be tan or reddish and looks like a raspberry.
-It is usually painless but does cause itching.
+The sore may be tan or reddish and looks like a raspberry.
+It is most often painless, but does cause itching.

-These sores may last for months.
-More sores may appear shortly before or after the mother yaw heals as the person scratches or spreads the bacteria from the mother yaw to uninfected skin.
-Eventually the skin sores heal.
+The sores may last for months.
+More sores may appear shortly before or after the mother yaw heals.
+Scratching the sore can spread the bacteria from the mother yaw to uninfected skin.
+Eventually, the skin sores heal.